Lead Opinion

 The majority elects to make an alternative holding: that Knotts and Karo are

 The Supreme Court portended the exact case we have before us now.
 The Court astutely foretold that improvements in technology that would permit twenty-four hour surveillance (i.e., GPS) might indeed present “different constitutional principles.”
 Id.
-And now that this case is before us, the majority ignores this second, critical takeaway from Knotts and misrepresents that it constitutes binding appellate precedent for purposes of permitting a Davis-based good faith exception ruling.
+And now that this case is before us, the majority ignores this second, critical takeaway from Knotts and misrepresents that it constitutes binding appellate precedent for purposes of permitting a Uams-based good faith exception ruling.

-In addition to Knotts’ warning about “dragnet type law enforcement practices,” discussed in more detail below, there are three additional reasons why Knotts and Karo are not binding appellate precedent, contrary to the majority‘s insistence: (1) the marked technological differences between beepers and GPS trackers, (2) the placement by police of the beepers inside containers with the consent of the owners in those cases, and (3) the uncertainty in this area of law created by the D.C.
+In addition to Knotts’ warning about “dragnet type law enforcement practices,” discussed in more detail below, there are three additional reasons why Knotts and Karo are not binding appellate precedent, contrary to the majority’s insistence: (1) the marked technological differences between beepers and GPS trackers, (2) the placement by police of the beepers inside containers with the consent of the owners in those cases, and (3) the uncertainty in this area of law created by the D.C.
 Circuit decision, United States v.
-Maynard, 615 F.3d 544 (D.C.Cir.2010), which preceded the application of the GPS device to the Katzin vehicle.
+Maynard,

 Technological Differences

 Our case concerns a “slap-on” GPS tracker, so called because it magnetically attaches to the exterior of a target vehicle, is battery operated, and thereby requires no electronic connection to the automobile.
-The tracker uses the Global Positioning System—a network of satellites originally developed by the military—to determine its own location with a high degree of specificity and then sends this data to a central server.
-This check-and-report process repeats every few minutes (depending on the tracker), thereby generating a highly accurate record of the tracker‘s whereabouts throughout its period of operation.
-The great benefit of such a system—apart from its accuracy—is that anyone with access to the central server can analyze or monitor the location data remotely.
+The tracker uses the Global Positioning System — a network of satellites originally developed by the military — to determine its own location with a high degree of specificity and then sends this data to a central server.
+This check-and-report process repeats every few minutes (depending on the tracker), thereby generating a highly accurate record of the tracker’s whereabouts throughout its period of operation.
+The great benefit of such a system — apart from its accuracy — is that anyone with access to the central server can analyze or monitor the location data remotely.
 These aspects make GPS trackers particularly appealing in law enforcement contexts, where the police can attach a tracker to some vehicle or other asset and then remotely monitor its location and movement.

-As noted above, the Knotts Court specifically indicated that, in contrast to the officers’ limited use of the beeper in that case, more expansive monitoring, (e.g., a “twenty-four hour,” “dragnet type law enforcement practice! ]“) could implicate “different constitutional principles.”
-Knotts, 460 U.S. at 283-84, 103 S.Ct.
-1081.
-The Supreme Court, in issuing Knotts, did not want the case to stand for the proposition that new technology that allows for more invasive surveillance would automatically be permissible for the same reasons as allowed in Knotts.
+As noted above, the Knotts Court specifically indicated that, in contrast to the officers’ limited use of the beeper in that case, more expansive monitoring, (e.g., a “twenty-four hour,” “dragnet type law enforcement practice! ]”) could implicate “different constitutional principles.”
+Knotts,

 Even before Katz, when the Supreme Court articulated the “reasonable expectation of privacy” test, the Supreme Court was balancing the “need for effective law